cluebbers/dpo-rlhf-paraphrase-types/README.md

 ## Training

+All trained models are available in a [Huggingface Collection](https://huggingface.co/collections/cluebbers/enhancing-paraphrase-type-generation-673ca8d75dfe2ce962a48ac0).
+Please note: Our scripts use LoRA adapters.
+We store the merged model in the huggingface repository main directory and adapter files in a subfolder 'adapter'.
+We load the adapters from those subfolders.
+This structure is necessary to submit the models to [Open LLM Leaderboard v2](https://huggingface.co/spaces/open-llm-leaderboard/open_llm_leaderboard#/add).
+If you want to train your own models, adapt the scripts accordingly, meaning you should uncomment the line 'subfolder="adapter"'.
+Using LoRA, you should be able to train the models on consumer grade hardware.
+Our models were trained on a GeForce RTX 3080 (10 GB).

+We also commented the push_to_hub functionality, so you do not accidently push your models.

 ### Paraphrase Type Generation

+#### Llama-3.1-8B

+We use the Llama-3.1-8B model finetuned on ETPC (SFT/ETPC) by [Wahle et al.](https://github.com/jpwahle/emnlp23-paraphrase-types).
+Adapter and merged model files are also available on [Huggingface](https://huggingface.co/cluebbers/Llama-3.1-8B-paraphrase-type-generation-etpc).

 To train the model SFT/ETPC on the APTY dataset with reward modeling to get the model Reward/APTY: